Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Model_and_Physical_file_concepts.md

 title: "Model and Physical file concepts"
 linkTitle: "Model and physical file concepts"
 weight: 230
---- This topic introduces the concepts of Model File Identifiers, IDF, and Physical Files.
+---This topic introduces the concepts of Model File Identifiers, IDF, and Physical Files.

 ### Types of transfers modes